Secret-Recipes-Build-Week/backend/README.md

 Returns an array of all public recipes that contain the parameter as a category

-### GET /api/recipes/

-Returns an array of all user recipes with the parameter {private: false}

      - - - - - - - - -